Descent (video game): Single-player

 Screenshot of the player engaging a robot from a cockpit perspective.
 The yellow number and adjacent bars in the HUD represent the amount of total energy.
 Also in the HUD, counterclockwise from top left: the available extra lives, an enemy missile lock indicator, a colored key inventory, the selected primary weapon, the player ship's shields, the selected secondary weapon, and the score count.

 Descent is a first-person shooter and shoot 'em up game wherein the player pilots a spaceship through labyrinthine mines while fighting virus-infected robots, using the ship's armaments.
-They must find and fatally damage each mine's reactor core, triggering a countdown before the reactor meltdown that will destroy the mine and the player if they do not reach the exit in time, which was supposedly inspired by the Millennium Falcon's attack on the Second Death Star in Return of the Jedi.
-For two levels, the reactor core is replaced with a boss robot.
-To obtain access to the reactor, the player must collect one or a combination of the three colored access keys for each level.
-As a secondary objective, the player can also choose to rescue PTMC (Post Terran Mining Corporation) workers who were taken hostage by the infected robots.
-Points are gained by defeating robots, rescuing hostages, destroying the reactor or boss robot, and escaping the mine before its self-destruction; accumulating enough points will reward the player with an extra life (see below).
-In the event that the player fails to escape the mine meltdown, the player loses a life and all accumulated powerups while any embarked hostages are killed, nonetheless the player advances to the next level.
+They must find and blow up each mine's reactor core, triggering a countdown before the reactor meltdown that will destroy the mine and the player if they fail to reach the exit, which was supposedly inspired by the Millennium Falcon's attack on the Second Death Star in Return of the Jedi.
+The exit door is always open after the blowing up of the reactor and upon the mine meltdown countdown.
+However, for two levels, the reactor core is replaced with a boss robot.
+To obtain access to the reactor, the player must collect one or a combination of three colored access keys for each level.
+As a secondary objective, the player can also choose to rescue PTMC (Post Terran Mining Corporation) workers taken hostage by infected robots.
+Points are received for defeating robots, rescuing hostages, blowing up the reactor or defeating the boss robot, and escaping the mine before its self-destruction; accumulating enough points will reward the player with an extra life (see below).
+If the player is too late to escape the mine meltdown, the player loses a life and all accumulated powerups while any embarked hostages are killed, causing the player to begin the next level with only the laser level reset to level one and the default number of concussion missiles for the difficulty level, and therefore, the player receives no bonus scores at the end of the mine.